 - The physical books add about 1 lb (.45 kg) of weight to your pack during a time when every bit of weight really counts.

 - The guidebooks offer suggestions for stages and distances- which is a bad thing because other hikers are using those same stages.
-This causes choke points at certain points on the trail.
+This causes choke points on the trail.
 Also, slavishly sticking to pre-determined stages puts you at risk of ignoring your own physical or spiritual needs on any given day.

 Use the physical guide book if: You are an old school lover of books (I hear ya, I used to work in a bookstore) and you really want the historical context.
 If you don’t mind defacing the book, you can tear out the necessary pages you go, lightening the load.